Master of Arts in

 (Dr. Bruce Waltke teaching recorded course lectures)

-NT551
+NT501 or NT551

-New Testament Theology
+Understanding the New Testament or New Testament Theology

-(Dr. Douglas Moo teaching recorded course lectures)
+(Dr. Lynn Cohick or Dr. Douglas Moo teaching recorded course lectures)

 BI621